 - Make sure that it is closely connected to what you sell.

-- It will be great if your domain name includes a keyword or a key phrase that helps customers know what you sell up-front.
-This will also help you rank well in search engines.
+- Include a keyword or a key phrase that helps customers know what you sell up-front.

 - Keep it short.

 - It should be easy to type, pronounce, and remember.

 - Buy a “.com” domain name as it is the most popular TLD (top-level domain).
 If it’s not available, you can consider buying “.store” or “.online” domain names.

 How do you get a domain name?

 Once you have a few ideas for your domain name, you can purchase it using a domain registrar.